Police appeal for information following thefts in north-east village - Evening Express

 “However, from our initial inquiries, there are also reports of a light-coloured car seen driving through the area around the same time and it may also have stopped at Glenshee Ski Centre for a short while.

-“I am extremely keen to speak to the occupants of that light-coloured car as they may have witnessed something vital to this enquiry.
+“I am extremely keen to speak to the occupants of that light-coloured car as they may have witnessed something vital to this inquiry.

 “As our investigation progresses, I am asking any witnesses, or anyone with information to contact detectives at Aberdeen through 101 quoting reference number 0294 of 3rd June.